ArcherBright123/eeleM/README.md

 I probably will make a more balanced version of this in the future.

-# Kirby and Bowser should be banned.
+# Kirby and Bowser should are BROKEN.
 Only use them as a LAST RESORT.

 #
 This will include the rom.